 Even with all this going on, you might feel like Superwoman.
 In my second trimester I did a demanding scoring session in Canada (with long work days) and spent a week in Europe walking 5-10 miles a day.
 In both cases, I felt great (and ate more than the people I was traveling with).

 You’ll start feeling the “thing” that’s living in your body.
 I’ve never been so excited to be kicked in the stomach.

 Third trimester (weeks 26 -?)

 Baby can hear!
 Babies start to hear between 23 and 27 weeks (especially low frequencies) and they can be startled by loud sounds.
 My little dude would often get squiggly/active when I was mixing.
 Studies show that babies recognize their mom’s voice after birth and will recognize patterns they heard while in utero (like if you read the same story out loud every day).

 People may step in to help more than you want.
 People have good intentions but sometimes visibly pregnant women are treated as disabled or incapable.
 Staying active through pregnancy is great for your health (and your recovery).
-One thing I find funny is how often someone offers their chair or insist I sit when I’m more comfortable standing or moving around.
-But, there’s also times where the offer for help (or the chair) is welcomed.
+One thing I find funny is how often someone offers their chair or insists I sit when I’m more comfortable standing or moving around.
+But, there are also times where the offer for help (or the chair) is welcomed.

 Things to consider when you’re working and pregnant:

 There are times you can’t function at full speed.
 This especially applies to the early and late months.
 Early on, I kept my schedule light and didn’t commit to anything more than a week ahead (when possible).
 I also turned down gigs unless I knew for sure I could handle it (I passed on a gig in China during peak morning sickness, for example).